geraldonovais/Computer-Science-Concepts-and-Paradigms/README.md

 * **_Flexibility and extensibility_** by adding new classes without modifying existing code.
 * Simplifies code by using a common interface for different data types.
 * Improves code readability and maintainability.

+> [!In summary]
+> _Abstraction_ promotes a simple commom interface for a class of objects, _Encapsulation_ promotes modularity and separation of concerns, _Inheritance_ makes code reuse easier
+> and Polymorphism, promotes flexibility and extensibility.

 # Solid Principles